dbelkovsky/easy_osm/README.md

 sudo vi /etc/renderd.conf
 ```

 In the `[renderd]` section, change the number of threads according to the number of CPU cores on your server.
+And also change `tile_dir` to you custom tile rendering directory:

 ```
 num_threads=2
+tile_dir=/var/lib/mod_tile
 ```

 Add a `default` layer.